 That telephone conversation was the start of my next career.
 (Smiles.)
-I have been working at Pauwels Consulting since 2011.
+I have been working at Pauwels Consulting as a Remediation Consultant since 2011.
 It goes without saying that a lot has changed since then.
 Pauwels Consulting was already a fast-growing company, but through the years it has become much larger.

 Could you tell us more about your current projects?

 Sofie: My first assignment at Pauwels Consulting was at a quality laboratory of a large pharmaceutical company.
 I participated in checking the quality of the medicines which were to be introduced on the market.
 My next assignment was in 2013, at a different large pharmaceutical company.
 It was my task to properly go through the ‘compendial updates’.
 After all, for the analysis of most raw materials and medicines, ‘pharmacopoeias’, official government manuals with directions, describe how and which quality tests must be implemented.

 These tests can be updated if a different method, device or reference material must be used.
 If such updates had an impact on our international products or techniques, I would inform the relevant persons as well.
 I also had the opportunity to participate in adjusting or creating internal specifications.
 After one year, the regulations and company structure were changed somewhat for external employees.
 This resulted in a new assignment for me: a remediation project.
 I have been working as a team leader on this project for two years now, together with two other colleagues.